prasmussen/git-vanity-hash/README.md

 ## Overview
-git-vanity-hash is a command line tool for creating commit hashes with a specific prefix
+git-vanity-hash is a command line tool for creating commit hashes with a specific prefix.
+Hashes are computed on the cpu using all available cores.

 ## FAQ